Blink (Doctor Who): Filming

 "Blink" was directed by Hettie MacDonald, making her the first female director of a Doctor Who episode since the Sixth Doctor serial The Mark of the Rani.
 Russell T Davies, the series' executive producer, later noted that, due to MacDonald's work, the episode included some of "the most beautiful [visuals] we've ever had".
 British actress Carey Mulligan was chosen to play Sally Sparrow; Mulligan was reportedly ecstatic to have been cast in the series.
 She was initially concerned with the fact that Tennant would have little screen time, but after the episode aired was very pleased with the final result.

 Location shooting for scenes set at the Police Station Garage took place at the Coal Exchange and Mount Stuart Square, Cardiff Bay on 21 November 2006.
 Fields House, located in Newport, filled in for Wester Drumlins.
 The house was already abandoned and falling into disrepair when the filming crews arrived.
 Moffat noted that "very little of it was tarted up" for the shoot; Moffat later called the location "the creepiest house" he had ever seen.
 The name was taken from a previous residence that Moffat lived in during the late 1990s.
 Larry describes the residence as "Scooby-Doo's house", a reference to the dilapidated mansions that the Scooby-Doo gang would usually visit.
 The BBC Fact File for the episode notes that 1969—the year Martha, the Doctor and Billy are sent to—is the first year Scooby-Doo, Where Are You! aired.

 Originally, the producers considered having Michael Obiora play both the young and old version of Billy Shipton.
 However, it was decided that Obiora in makeup would look too fake, and so Louis Mahoney was cast to play the older version.
-Initially, Obiora played the role with a London accent; Mahoney, however, has a Gambian accent, and so Obiora had to re-dub his lines to match.
+Initially, Obiora played the role with a London accent; Mahoney, however, had a Gambian accent, and so Obiora had to re-dub his lines to match.
 Billy mentions that the windows of the TARDIS are the wrong size for a real police box.
 In 2004, when the first photographs of the new series' TARDIS prop were revealed, there was a vigorous discussion of the box's dimensions on the Outpost Gallifrey Doctor Who discussion forum, in which some fans complained that the prop's windows were too big.
 Moffat has confirmed that this line is an in-joke aimed at the Outpost Gallifrey forum.